-Children who are residents of the school district community will attend the school district without paying tuition.
+Children who are residents of the South Page School District will attend the South Page School without paying tuition.
 The residence of a student means the place, abode, or dwelling of the student.
 However, a student may establish a dwelling with someone other than the parents and attend public school in the district district without paying tuition if the primary purpose for residing in the school district is not for the purpose of obtaining a free public education.
-Further, students who have reached the age of majority and who are still eligible to attend an lowa secondary school may declare their residence independent of the residence of the parents.
+Further, students who have reached the age of majority and who are still eligible to attend an Iowa secondary school may declare their residence independent of the residence of the parents.